 Special Volunteer Recognition

-From certificates and pins to national recognition, clubs, centers and regions can thank those special individuals who have made a significant contribution.
-At the national level, recognition is presented at the Equine Symposium & Convention Hosted by USPC for outstanding service and dedication to the organization.
+From certificates and pins to national recognition, clubs, centers, and regions can thank those special individuals who have made a significant contribution.
+At the national level, recognition is presented at the USPC Convention for outstanding service and dedication to the organization.
 For nomination forms and more information, click here.

 Volunteer Recognition Award

 This award is intended to be given at the local and regional level for those volunteers in a club, center, or region who have “gone above and beyond the call of duty.”
 When a club, center, or region identifies a great volunteer, they can complete and present a frameable certificate signed by the USPC president.

 Established in 2010, the Local Legend Award honors those individuals who have faithfully served their local club, center, and/or region for at least 20 years with a special pin.